 So much for prevention.

-Now, sitting comfortably, cup one foot between your two clean hands and probe gently for sore spots.
+Sit in a comfortable position, cup one foot between your two clean hands, and probe gently for sore spots.

-Self massage is the most effective for foot soreness, because you can give yourself immediate feed back on where and how much it hurts.
-Let your intuition guide how much pressure to use, how long to work on each sore spot.
+Because you can give yourself immediate feed back on where and how much it hurts.

 If you have access to warm water, soak your feet before and after the massage.

-Some hikers find it soothing to alternate warm with cool water, ending with cool.
+Some hikers find it soothing to alternate warm with cool water foot soaks, ending with cool.